 Refunding Aid After Withdrawal

 You may find it necessary to withdraw from all classes during a semester.
 If you withdraw from the University, you may be eligible to receive a refund of tuition and course fees depending upon when you withdraw.
-If you received financial aid, the Office of Financial Aid and Registrar, as well as yourself, may be required to return to the federal government, all or a portion of the aid that was disbursed to you and/or your student account to the government and/or University programs.
+If you received financial aid, the Office of Financial Aid, as well as yourself, may be required to return to the federal government, all or a portion of the aid that was disbursed to you and/or your student account to the government and/or University programs.

 If you are a financial aid recipient, the refund will be returned to the grant, loan source, or scholarship from which you received funds.
 This situation could result in you owing the aid funds to the University, the government, or both.
 If your circumstances require you to withdraw from all classes, you are encouraged to contact your academic advisor and a One Stop Student Services Counselor in 23 Solon Campus Center so your decision will be based on a clear understanding of the consequences of withdrawing from all classes.